-The employee may apply for a job posting at either Home based on their seniority at the designated Employer.
-The vacancy will be filled in accordance with Article 9 of the Collective Agreement.
-Where seniority is the deciding factor the most senior candidate will be selected regardless of which Home their seniority was accumulated.
+The employee may apply for a job posting at either home based on their seniority at the designated Employer.
+The vacancy will be filled in accordance with Article 9 of the collective agreement.
+Where seniority is the deciding factor the most senior candidate will be selected regardless of which home her/his seniority was accumulated.

-- 8. The ONA bargaining unit at the designated Employer will be the bargaining agent for an employee covered by this agreement.
-As such, the Collective Agreement of the designated Employer will also apply. - 9.
-The parties agree that this agreement does not constitute a violation of the ONA Collective Agreement at either Home. - 10.
-The Employer may discontinue this pilot project by providing ninety (90) calendar days' notice to the Union.
+- 8. The ONA bargaining unit at the designated employer will be the bargaining agent for an employee covered by this agreement.
+As such, the collective agreement of the designated employer will also apply. - 9.
+The parties agree that this agreement does not constitute a violation of the ONA collective agreement at either home. - 10.
+The Employer may discontinue this pilot project by providing ninety (90) calendar days notice to the Union.
 Upon receipt of such notice, a meeting shall be held between the parties within fifteen (15) days to discuss the discontinuation.
 It is understood and agreed that such discontinuation shall not be unreasonable.
-The affected employee will be treated in accordance with the layoff procedure in accordance with the Collective Agreement. - 11.
+The affected employee will be treated in accordance with the layoff procedure in accordance with the collective agreement. - 11.
 ONA and the Employer will assess whether or not to continue with this pilot project at the end of one year.
-The pilot project can be renewed annually for a one-year period or terminated in accordance with #10 above. - 12.
+The pilot project can be renewed annually for a one year period or terminated in accordance with #10 above. - 12.
 This agreement is made on a without prejudice or precedent basis.